 - Bryce National Park

 Map to the help you explore Utah and the Mighty 5 parks

 From Las Vegas, you can easily drive to Zion, Bryce Canyon, Capitol Reef, Arches, and Canyonlands.
 It can be an adventure on its own or part of a larger road trip across the USA.

 Zion National Park

-Zion, sometimes referred to as the promised land, is the most visited National Park in Utah.
-Larger than life sandstone cliffs creating narrow canyon slots are intermixed with lush wilderness and beautiful waterfalls.
+Sometimes referred to as the promised land, Zion is the most visited National Park in Utah.
+Larger-than-life sandstone cliffs creating narrow canyon slots are intermixed with lush wilderness and beautiful waterfalls.